agile-learning-institute/mentorHub-kafka-connect/README.md

 ```
 NOTE: This will tail the topic showing new messages as they arrive, ctrl-c to exit when your done.

-Then and add the person-api to the running containers
+Then add the person-api to the running containers
 ```bash
 mh up person-api
 ```